amacdougall/alanmacdougall-dot-com/content/side-projects/_index.md

 In particular, check out the maze generation and pathfinding algorithms in [this folder](https://github.com/amacdougall/mazes/tree/master/src/cljc/mazes).
 There is also a React-based (via [re-frame](https://github.com/Day8/re-frame)) front end application which demonstrates some of the algorithms.

+Please check out the [demo](/mazes)!
+I did an implementation of Dijkstra's Algorithm that updates the maze visualization to show the algorithm's update set as it tries to find the bottom-right cell of the maze.

+The maze itself is rendered in SVG, all under control of React.
+After all, SVG is valid HTML, so React can efficiently update it.
+This opens interesting UI possibilities that aren't already covered by existing component libraries.

 ## Alpha Counter